22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 :::AccordionComponent{title="1.
 Initialize the flow" pill="client-side"}

-To ensure that the user's browser and operating system support the use of the flow, a series of internal validations are performed transparently.
-Start these validations by incorporating the following function into your project, making sure to include the buyer's email and the payment amount in the `<AMOUNT>` and `<EMAIL>` fields, respectively.
+We recommend starting the flow on the payment method or card selection screen, by incorporating the following function into your project and making sure to include the buyer's email and the payment amount in the `<AMOUNT>` and `<EMAIL>` fields, respectively.

 ```JavaScript
 async function initializeAuthenticator(amount, payerEmail) {